Melbourne Museum: IMAX Melbourne

 Located eight-storeys beneath Melbourne Museum, IMAX Melbourne opened in 1998 with the world's largest screen measuring 31 × 28 m.
 It has been owned and operated by Museums Victoria since 2004.
 The cinema was closed for a month in 2013 to oversee renovations.
 A new a dual 4K Laser projection system, the only of its kind in Australia was installed, its sound system upgraded and screen enlarged to 32 × 23 m.

 When IMAX Sydney was demolished 2016, IMAX Melbourne became the largest operating IMAX screen in the world.
 It held the title until the Traumpalast IMAX in Leonberg, Germany was completed in 2021.

-Once the new Sydney IMAX is completed, it will become the largest screen in the Southern Hemisphere, however IMAX Melbourne will remain the largest IMAX in the Southern Hemisphere by capacity, with seating for 461 patrons (including seating for 25 Premium VIPs) verses 430 seats in Sydney.
+With the new Sydney IMAX now completed, IMAX Melbourne still remains the largest IMAX in the Southern Hemisphere by screen size and capacity, with seating for 461 patrons (including seating for 25 Premium VIPs) verses 430 seats in Sydney.

 Awards

 The Melbourne Museum was one of Denton Corker Marshall's award-winning projects.
 It won the RACV Award for major tourist attraction, where it received 1,428,238 visitors during the years 2010–2011.
 In March 2012, the Qantas Australian Tourism Awards was held in Cairns, where the Melbourne Museum was represented for Victoria on a national level.
 Melbourne Museum's Science and Life gallery was honoured with the Large Permanent Exhibition Award during 2010–2011.
 They have also received awards from the Royal Australian Institute of Architects (RAIA) for their contributions to Australian architecture.